-Inclement weather occasionally impacts the UACCB schedule.
-These weather conditions may cause the campus to be closed or open late.
-The College uses local radio, TV stations and text messaging to inform students, faculty, staff and the community of these decisions.
+Inclement weather occasionally impacts the UACCB operating schedule.
+These weather conditions may cause the campus to be closed, open late, or close early.
+The College uses local radio, TV stations, and the college's text messaging system to inform students, faculty, staff, and the community of these decisions.
 Students may sign up for UACCB Alerts which provides text messaging in the event of campus closings.
 The service is free; however, normal text message fees may apply.
 The service can be accessed through the UACCB website.